Newsletter and Notices

 Teaching Eucharist Talks - The four talks given by The Revd Derwyn Williams at the Teaching Eucharist on 24th March 2019 have now been posted on the website if you want to listen to them again or if you missed them.
 Click on the purple 'Recent Media' button.

 NOT DURING THE CURRENT CORONAVIRUS SITUATION - Church Opening – On Mondays, Tuesdays and Thursdays the Church is generally open from 9:15am–3:30pm, and open until later on Wednesdays and Fridays.
 Please can tasks and activities be scheduled within these hours.
 If access is sought outside these hours, please contact the Parish Office to request, or make an arrangement with a keyholder.
 Many thanks, Derwyn.
-DURING THE CURRENT SITUATION THE CHURCH IS OPEN FROM 11AM-1PM EACH DAY FOR PRIVATE PRAYER ONLY.
+DURING THE CURRENT SITUATION THE CHURCH IS OPEN FROM 11AM-1PM MONDAY TO FRIDAY, 10-11AM SATURDAY, 10:45-11:30AM SUNDAY FOR PRIVATE PRAYER ONLY.

 Parking in the Churchyard – Please be aware that the churchyard is needed intermittently for workmen attending to repairs, so parking is not always available.